AliMorty/AliMorty.github.io/_posts/2019-08-12-Baraess-Paradox-and-Smartphone-Navigator-Applications.md

 ### To what extent we can hope for a better application
 In the setting above, the price of anarchy is at most $ \frac{5}{2} $ .
 [1] Meaning that if we use the best social optimum paths, then the best thing we can hope for is to decrease our average latency by a factor of $ \frac{2}{5} $.
 If we assume that the model above is precise enough, then  $ \frac{2}{5} $ is a bound on how bad the navigation apps affect the traffic compared to the best possible routing system.

 ## Conclusion: What is the solution

+What we know so far is that, there is a possibility that the price of anarchy in our city would be a big number.
+So we should verify it.
+(Perhaps, by collecting data and estimating the latency function and distribution of starting and ending locations and computing the estimated price of anarchy). <br>
-The competition between different companies leads to this anarchy.
+**Suppose** that it is verified that the price of anarchy in our city is a big number.
+In this case, the competition between different companies leads to this anarchy.
 Right now they do not have any incentive to give the social optimum route to each individual.
 So I can propose two naive ways-of courses there should be better solutions: <br>

 ### 1) Restrict people to use a central app which gives us social optimum routes